dievardump/signed-minting/README.md

 import '@0xdievardump/contracts/SignedAllowance.sol';

 // contract allowing users to mint using a signature
-// in this contract users have to mint there full allowance in the same call
+// in this contract users can mint there full allowance in sevral calls

 contract MyToken is Ownable, ERC721, SignedAllowance {
     uint256 public lastTokenId;